ShoaibProjects/user-registration-api/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+##  🤖 Development Process & AI Assistance
+I'll be honest - like most developers today, I used ChatGPT and Claude to help with parts of this project.
+Here's how and why:
+What I used AI for:

+Getting unstuck when I hit roadblocks with MongoDB queries and Mongoose schemas Double-checking my error handling patterns and making sure I wasn't missing edge cases Help with writing comprehensive documentation (because let's face it, good docs take forever) Reviewing my code structure and getting suggestions for cleaner implementations Understanding best practices for file uploads and email service integration

+Why I chose this approach:

+I'm still learning, and AI helped me understand concepts faster than digging through documentation for hours It's honestly how most developers work now - why reinvent the wheel when you can focus on solving the actual problem?
+I wanted to deliver quality code within the timeframe, and AI helped me avoid common pitfalls It's a tool that helps me learn better practices, not a replacement for understanding the code

+**The important part:** Every line of code in this project, I understand and can explain.
+I didn't just copy-paste - I used AI as a coding partner to discuss solutions, then implemented and tested everything myself.
+The architecture, logic flow, and problem-solving approach are all mine.
+I believe being transparent about using modern development tools shows I'm keeping up with how software is actually built today, while still maintaining the core skills and understanding that matter.

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.